-- F 1.3 The Participant must have controls on eating, drinking and smoking/ vaping on UPDATED site.
-If necessary, separate facilities must be provided. - F 1.4 Employees, contractors and visitors must be made aware of controls on eating, NEW drinking and smoking/ vaping in areas where these activities may adversely affect feed safety. - F 1.5 In areas where there is a risk of contamination caused by eating, drinking and UPDATED smoking/vaping, these activities must not be permitted. - F 1.6 In areas where there is a risk of contamination, all personnel must wear protective UPDATED garments.
-The garments must be maintained in a hygienic condition and cleaned as necessary. - F 1.7 In areas where there is a risk of contamination, visitors to those areas (including UPDATED contractors) must be informed of hygiene requirements and must wear clean and hygienic protective garments. - F 1.8 Suitable washing facilities and toilets must be provided, separate from production UPDATED and storage areas. - F 1.9 Washing and toilet facilities must be maintained in a hygienic condition.
-NEW
+- F 1.3The Participant must have controls on eating, drinking and smoking/ vaping onUPDATEDsite.
+If necessary, separate facilities must be provided. - F 1.4 Employees, contractors and visitors must be made aware of controls on eating, NEW drinking and smoking/ vaping in areas where these activities may adversely affect feed safety. - F 1.5In areas where there is a risk of contamination caused by eating, drinking andUPDATEDsmoking/ vaping, these activities must not be permitted. - F 1.6 In areas where there is a risk of contamination, all personnel must wear protective UPDATED garments.
+The garments must be maintained in a hygienic condition and cleaned as necessary. - F 1.7 In areas where there is a risk of contamination, visitors to those areas (including UPDATED contractors) must be informed of hygiene requirements and must wear clean and hygienic protective garments.

+F 1.8Suitable washing facilities and toilets must be provided, separate from productionUPDATEDand storage areas.

+F 1.9 Washing and toilet facilities must be maintained in a hygienic condition.

-F 1.10 UPDATED The building must be appropriately lit to ensure cleaning, processing and other activities can be undertaken effectively.
-F 1.11 UPDATED Potential chemical contaminants must be managed to maintain feed safety .
-F 1.12 UPDATED Potential physical contaminants must be managed to maintain feed safety .
-F 1.13 UPDATED Potential microbiological contaminants must be managed to maintain feed safety .
-F 1.14 UPDATED There must be a documented system to ensure all production and storage areas and equipment are effectively cleaned to maintain feed safety .
-F 1.15 UPDATED Cleaning and disinfection agents used for feed contact surfaces must be identified by the manufacturer as suitable for use on feed / food contact surfaces and used in accordance with the manufacturers' instructions.
-F 1.16 NEW Lubricants which may come into contact with feed during the process must be identified by the manufacturer as suitable for incidental feed / food contact and used in accordance with the manufacturers' instructions.
-F2 Personnel A F 2.1 All personnel must be competent in the tasks that they may be asked to undertake relevant to feed safety .
-F 2.2 Deputies must be identified to undertake tasks relevant to feed safety.
-F 2.3 All personnel must have received training in feed safety relevant to their role(s).
-Guidance This includes temporary / agency personnel.
-F 2.4 Records of training must be traceable to the individual trained and confirm receipt and content of training provided.
-Guidance Records may be paper or electronic.
-F 2.5 NEW Personnel competence must be evaluated after training and reviewed at least every 12 months, or earlier if changes to the business or operations relevant to feed safety occur.
+- F 1.10The building must be appropriately lit to ensure cleaning, processing and otherUPDATEDactivities can be undertaken effectively. - F 1.11 Potential chemical contaminants must be managed to maintain feed safety.
+UPDATED - F 1.12 Potential physical contaminants must be managed to maintain feed safety.
+UPDATED - F 1.13 Potential microbiological contaminants must be managed to maintain feed safety.
+UPDATED - F 1.14There must be a documented system to ensure all production and storage areasUPDATEDand equipment are effectively cleaned to maintain feed safety. - F 1.15 Cleaning and disinfection agents used for feed contact surfaces must be identified - UPDATED by the manufacturer as suitable for use on feed / food contact surfaces and used in accordance with the manufacturers' instructions. - F 1.16 Lubricants which may come into contact with feed during the process must be NEW identified by the manufacturer as suitable for incidental feed / food contact and used in accordance with the manufacturers' instructions.

+F2 Personnel A

+- F 2.1 All personnel must be competent in the tasks that they may be asked to undertake relevant to feed safety. - F 2.2 Deputies must be identified to undertake tasks relevant to feed safety. - F 2.3 All personnel must have received training in feed safety relevant to their role(s). - Guidance This includes temporary / agency personnel. - F 2.4 Records of training must be traceable to the individual trained and confirm receipt and content of training provided. - Guidance Records may be paper or electronic. - F 2.5 Personnel competence must be evaluated after training and reviewed at least NEW every 12 months, or earlier if changes to the business or operations relevant to feed safety occur.